 “Show Your World” Worsley

-On the initiative of my fellow blogger TinyExpats I will show you a place that I found many years ago.
+On the initiative of my fellow blogger TinyExpats, I will show you a place that I found many years ago.
 A small village outside Manchester called Worsley.
-Not far from that I stayed in Eccles in the out shirts of Manchester with a lovely English family, when I was nineteen years old.
+Not far from that I stayed in Eccles in the outskirts of Manchester with a lovely English family, when I was nineteen years old.
 I was treated like their daughter.

 Little did I know that I would suffer a lot from being homesick not having prepared my self for living away from especially my mother.
 Writing letters helped me to cope with this period of transition in my youth.

-I was used to go very much out on my bicycle as that was a common means of transportation in Denmark as it is now.
+I was used to going very much out on my bicycle as that was a convenient means of transportation in Denmark as it is now.

 June 15, 1996, the IRA bombed Coronation Street in the central Manchester and ruined a huge part of the infrastructure.
 Coming back to visit I couldn’t find the exact place of the Danish Food Centre.
 In spite of the tragedy of the bombing, Manchester City looks nicer and much cleaner than in 1970.

 Just a few weeks before I went back home I discovered this little pearl of a place or a wonderland of beauty, and I nearly regretted that I had decided to give in for the home-sickness.
 Linked to this was that I for the first time during my stay met an English girl, who I liked to talk with.
 She lived on the way to this Worsley.

 The Tutor style houses in Worsley are situated along the canal that goes right into Manchester.

 Many years after in 2002 I visited the place with my husband and mother and her good friend Josey through at least sixty years.
 She told us that the Bridgewater Canal was dug out and in that way gave birth to the industrial age where Manchester had played a huge role as we had learnt in school.
 Coal was thus transported in massive amounts.